 A 30-day refund is on par with many newsletters of its kind, so I wouldn’t typically give extra points for including one.

-That said, a month of unlimited access to the Power Pulse system could uncover even more opportunities than many alternative services.
+That said, a month of access to the Power Pulse system could uncover even more opportunities than many alternative services.

 Is Chaikin Analytics Legit?